durka/manip/README.md

+This repository contains tools that I am developing as part of my PhD research with Dan Lee at the University of Pennsylvania.
+Those tools include:

+1. Helix: tools for fitting helices (screw joints) to video data, includes a program for acquiring camera input
+2. Kinematic arboretum: less ad-hoc, more mathematical, less effective fitting of rigid/prismatic/revolute/etc joints to kinematic trees, includes simulator and graphical design tool

 Installation
 ============
 Helix can be installed on OSX or Linux.
 I am working on creating a VM that will have all the dependencies set up already.